MarkPearlCoZa/Blog_General/_posts/2019-07-19-Evolving-interviewing-graduate-software-developers.md

 3) Cognitive assessment
 4) Code problem

-The cognitive assessment has been an useful addtion to the process.
+The cognitive assessment has been an useful addition to the process.
 In itself it doesn't really provide much value as in I would not rely entirely on it on it's own.
-Combioned with the System thinking interview however it provides a useful feedback / validation loop.
-It is unusual for someone to peform well in the systems thinking interview and not do well in the cognitive assessment and vice versa.
+Combined with the System thinking interview however it provides a useful feedback / validation loop.
+It is unusual for someone to perform well in the systems thinking interview and not do well in the cognitive assessment and vice versa.
 Whenever we have this happen it's a red flag to us to take a second look at a candidate or what happened in that interview.

 ## Where do we go from here?

 We are currently on iteration 3 of interviewing.
 I recently came across an interesting research paper that proposed what they felt were the attributes of a great software developer.
 They mentioned the following:

 1) Are they good at problem solving, given a lot of unknowns can they navigate their way through to a solution
 2) Domain Modelling.
 Are they able to conceptualize a domain and handle how behaviour and data
 3) Knowledge Representation.
 Can they represent knowledge effectively so it is easy to consume
-4) Efficiency in problem solving - How easily can they solve a problem
-5) Abstraction / modularity - Can they think at different levels, are they able to think abstractly about a problem and then give concrete examples of abstract concepts
+4) Abstraction / modularity - Can they think at different levels, are they able to think abstractly about a problem and then give concrete examples of abstract concepts
-6) Novelty / creativity - Can they look at a problem in different angles
+5) Novelty / creativity - Can they look at a problem in different angles
-7) Categorization - Can they categorize things, group them
+6) Categorization - Can they categorize things, group them
-8) Communication skills with experts in other domaions - Can they communicate with other effectively, verbal, written, etc.
+7) Communication skills with experts in other domains - Can they communicate with other effectively, verbal, written, etc.
-9) Adoption of good practices in software engineering - Do they have great software engineering practices
+8) Adoption of good practices in software engineering - Do they have great software engineering practices

+Some of these things I believe we can look for upfront and others they would develop during the academy.

+The things upfront I would like to see are:

+1) Are they good at problem solving, given a lot of unknowns can they navigate their way through to a solution
+2) Knowledge Representation.
+Can they represent knowledge effectively so it is easy to consume
+3) Efficiency in problem solving - How easily can they solve a problem
+4) Abstraction / modularity - Can they think at different levels, are they able to think abstractly about a problem and then give concrete examples of abstract concepts
+5) Novelty / creativity - Can they look at a problem in different angles
+6) Categorization - Can they categorize things, group them
+7) Communication skills with experts in other domains - Can they communicate with other effectively, verbal, written, etc.

 I would add to this list:

 * Have they demonstrated an endurance to code
-* Ability to collaborate wit others
+* Ability to collaborate with others

 I do see some parallels to what we are interviewing and this list.
-Certainly in the systems thinking interview we look at efficiency in problem solving, knowledge representation, abstraftion and/or modularization, creativity and/or novelty in solution although we haven't defined it as nicely.
+Certainly in the systems thinking interview we look at efficiency in problem solving, knowledge representation, abstraction and/or modularization, creativity and/or novelty in solution although we haven't defined it as nicely.

 It's worth noting where are our blind spots and what can we improve.
 Some things come to mind: